 Cambria coroner: Philadelphia native killed in Hornerstown shooting

 Feb.
-13—JOHNSTOWN, Pa. — A Philadelphia man shot in Hornerstown early Saturday died from "multiple" gunshot wounds, investigators said.
+14—JOHNSTOWN, Pa. — A former Philadelphia man shot in the Hornerstown section of Johnstown early Saturday died from multiple gunshot wounds, investigators said.

 The Cambria County Coroner's Office has ruled the death of Terrell Green, 41, a homicide.

-Green was transported to Conemaugh Memorial Medical Center by Seventh Ward Ambulance after responders found him in Hornerstown.
-He was pronounced dead of his injuries at 3:48 a.m., Cambria County Coroner Jeff Lees said.
+Green was transported to Conemaugh Memorial Medical Center by 7th Ward Ambulance after responders found him in Hornerstown.
+He was pronounced dead of his injuries at 3:48 a.m., Cambria County Coroner Jeffrey Lees said.

-Green was a Philadelphia resident until moving to the Johnstown area about a year ago, according to Lees and District Attorney Greg Neugebauer, who issued a joint release to media Saturday.
+Green was a Philadelphia resident until moving to the Johnstown area about a year ago, according to Lees and Cambria County District Attorney Gregory Neugebauer, who issued a joint release to media on Saturday.

-Neugebauer said the department has been in constant contact with his office since the shooting was reported on the 900 block of Ash Street, but additional details cannot be released as of Saturday evening due to the "ongoing" nature of the investigation.
+Neugebauer said the police department has been in constant contact with his office since the shooting was reported on the 900 block of Ash Street, but additional details cannot be released as of Sunday evening due to the ongoing nature of the investigation.

-"Anyone with information regarding this matter may make an anonymous tip by contacting JPD by texting 'JPD' to 847411," he said.
+"Anyone with information regarding this matter may make an anonymous tip by contacting JPD by texting 'JPD' to 847411," Neugebauer said.

-According to Lees, Green's death was ruled a homicide following an autopsy by ForensicDX.
+According to Lees, Green's death was ruled a homicide after an autopsy by ForensicDx in Windber.

 All three of the city's confirmed shootings in 2022 have occurred in the Hornerstown neighborhood.